Black Girls Resilience Leadership Academy (BGRLA)

-We, the members of the Lincoln Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated are excited about expanding our Black Girls’ Resilience Leadership Academy program to all Lincoln Public High Schools for the 2021-2022 academic year.
+We, the members of the Lincoln Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated are excited about expanding our Black Girls’ Resilience Leadership Academy program to all Lincoln Public High Schools for the 2024 calendar year.

 We began the academy in fall 2019, working solely with Northeast High School.
-However, due to the COVID-19 pandemic, we paused the program in 2020, with the intention of restarting it in 2021.
+However, due to the COVID-19 pandemic, we paused the program in 2020.
+We are restarting it in 2024.